86Box/docs/settings/ports.rst

 * **File:** write all outgoing data to a file and/or read incoming data from a file on the host system.

-  * If *Append to file if it exists* is unchecked, the outgoing data file is cleared every time the emulated machine is started or hard reset.
+  * If *Append to file if it exists* is unchecked, the outgoing data file is cleared every time the device is connected, including when the emulated machine is started or hard reset.

 * **Virtual Console:** connect to a terminal on the host system, in one of multiple modes.